 Confucius lived in part of the Warring States period when China still had no emperor.
-He took on students much like the Sophists did, choosing from the shi or knight class, to pass on his philosophy.
+He took on students much like Greek philosophers did, and chose his disciples from the "shi" or knight class.
 His teachings came from the Zhou sage, or “wise man,” traditions.
-The traditions are highly moralistic, and involve harmonious conduct with nature and one’s fellow man, but his thought and practices are categorized as philosophy not religion.
-“The Analects” is a collection of his thoughts on matters of social, economic, and political conduct.
+The traditions are highly moralistic, and involve harmonious conduct with nature and one’s fellow man, but Confucius' thought and practices are categorized as philosophy not religion.
+“The Analects” is a collection of Confucius' thoughts on matters of social, economic, and political conduct.
 Much is unknown about the man himself, but it is known that he was born in Shandong province in northeast China. (http://www.iep.utm.edu/confuciu/)

 Professional Studies Building, Suite 414